gitlabhq/gitlab-runner/docs/development/README.md

 ## 7. Run tests with helper image version of choice

-When running tests without passing `-ldflags` the default version in `version.go` would be `development`.
+If you are developing functionality inside a helper, you'll most likely want to run tests with the version of the Docker image that contains the newest changes.

-This means that the Runner will default to pulling a [helper image](../configuration/advanced-configuration.md#helper-image) with the `latest` tag.
+If you run tests without passing `-ldflags`, the default version in `version.go` is `development`.
-If you are developing functionality inside the helper, you'll most likely want to use the version of the Docker image that contains the newest changes to run tests.
+This means that the Runner defaults to pulling a [helper image](../configuration/advanced-configuration.md#helper-image) with the `latest` tag.

 ### Make targets

 The make targets inject `-ldflags` automatically.
-So if you want to run all tests you could run:
+You can run all tests by using:

 ```shell
 make simple-test
 ```

-Same goes for `parallel_test_execute`, which is most commonly used by the CI jobs.
+The make targets also inject `-ldflags` for `parallel_test_execute`, which is most commonly used by the CI jobs.

-### Custom go test arguments
+### Custom `go test` arguments

-In case you want a more customised `go test` command, you could use the `print_ldflags` make target:
+In case you want a more customized `go test` command, you can use the `print_ldflags` make target:

 ```shell
 go test -ldflags "$(make print_ldflags)" -run TestDockerCommandBuildCancel -v ./executors/docker/...